nfhipona/web-storage-manager/README.md

 ### About

-This project was inpired by 'react-persist' that lacks feature.
+This project was inpired by 'react-persist' that was discontinued.

 ## License